oxford-arc/arc-software-guide/docs/source/apps/arc_fluent.rst

          fluent/2021R2

-If you need to use a version of FLUENT earlier than R2021R2 then you will have to use the "legacy" software partition.
+If you need to use a version of FLUENT older than R2021R2 then you will have to use the "legacy" software partition.
-Infomation on legacy applications can be found here.

 **Example Submission Script**